 The sentences below are taken directly from the DWDS corpus and show examples of denken an followed by a personal pronoun.
-Read the sentences carefully and chose the part of the text to which the pronoun in the denken an + pronoun construction refers.
+Read the sentences carefully and choose the part of the text to which the pronoun in the denken an + pronoun construction refers.

 The corpus examples below show examples of the the verb denken followed not by a preposition + personal pronoun but by the da-compound daran.
-Read the sentences carefully and choose the part of text to which the denken daran construction refers.
+Read the sentences carefully and choose the part of the text to which the denken daran construction refers.

 Review Activities 1 and 2 paying special attention to the differences between the constructions that they use.
 Then complete the exercise below by choosing the rule that best reflects the difference between the denken an + pronoun and the denken daran constructions.

 On your own.
 In the activity above Michael agrees with everything that Katya says.
 As you are not a copycat like Michael, write out responses to Katja’s questions using ‘yes’ and ‘no’ answers as appropriate.
-For example:

 Ja, ich denke auch daran.
 OR